drshahizan/research-design/proposal/GraceLKH/chapter1/readme.md

 ### 1.4 Research Questions
 1. What trends can be deduced in relation to the forest fire incidences in Peninsular Malaysia in the last five years?
-2. Which month and seasons of the year are responsive to the highest number of times that forest fire occurred in Peninsular Malaysia?
+2. Which month and seasons of the year and where are the hotspot areas responsive to the highest number of times that forest fire occurred in Peninsular Malaysia?
-3. Where is the hotspot area that defines an area most likely to be affected by outbreak of forest fires?
-4. What is the relationship between geographical characteristic in the Peninsular Malaysia and the climatic factors that determine forest fire?
+3. What is the relationship between geographical characteristic in the Peninsular Malaysia and the climatic factors that determine forest fire?

 ### 1.5 Objectives of the Research
 To answer this research question, the following specific objectives are set: